 Deciduous, early-flowering, large shrub or small tree typically grows 15-30’ tall.
 Showy, 5-petaled, slightly fragrant, … Continued

 Bright green leaves are topped by showy purple flowers with bright red stamen that give … Continued

 This native shrub grows in woodlands and prairies.
 4-8″ spike-like clusters of tiny, bluish-purple flowers … Continued

-Pale blue flowers cover fine-needle leaved, dense, mounding plant with bright yellow fall foliage.
-Plants … Continued
+Pale blue flowers cover fine-needle-leaved, dense, mounding plants with bright yellow fall foliage.
+Plants grow … Continued